brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 8
 #### Rest Day

-John left that morning.
-The rest of the day was quiet.
-Journalling, playing chess with Attila, discussing how he's worked in China for years, calling home from the dome tent, and a big barbecue dinner.
+John flew out that morning, and the rest of the day was quiet.
+Journalling, playing chess with Attila, discussing how he's worked in China for years, calling home from the dome tent, and another asado for dinner.
 Today we also had our mandatory medical checks.
-A doctor listened for fluid in our lungs and checked blood oxygen levels before signing our permits to allow us higher. skipping this step before goin for the summit results in fines and a lifetime ban from the park.
+The base camp doctors listened for fluid in our lungs and checked blood oxygen levels before signing our permits to allow us higher. skipping this step before a summit push results in fines and a lifetime ban from the park.

-The wind became terrifying that evening.
+We were relieved to all get the nod of approval from the doctors.
+Later that evening, the wind became terrifying.
+We had known the forecast, but it was rough.
 Tents whipped violently around camp and the toilet became a wind tunnel.
-White clouds spilled over the ridges in strange formations that looked fake.
-Showers cost $10 but we had one included.
-I used mine that night and felt amazing after.
+The white clouds spilled over every ridge in strange formations that looked fake.
+Showers up here cost $10 but we had one included.
+I used mine that night and felt amazing after, then scurried to my tent to wait out the storm.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua8.jpeg">